Yibizo/Web-World/weather_app/README.md

 # Weather App

-Node JS application that displays a specified citiy's weather and some other defined stats.
+Node JS application that displays a specified city's weather and some other defined stats.